‘Girl Meets World’ Finale: Creator On Topanga’s Choice, New Network Search & Season 4

 With an end in mind, Jacobs reflected on the original series and its followup.
 “If there is any legacy to these two shows I hope it would be that the first show demonstrated that the most wonderful thing the world offers is love,” he said.
 “But then I read articles written on college campuses about the difficulties of trying to be Cory and Topanga.
 So the second show offers the potential of true friendship.
 Cory and Topanga were meant to be forever.
 So are Riley and Maya.
 Our legacy?
 As you meet the world, love and friendship help you through.”

 Girl Meets World was one of Disney Channel’s best received series, with devoted fan base, strong reviews, two consecutive best children’s program Emmy nominations as well as WGA and PGA nominations.
-But that may not be enough to prevent the show from a premature conclusion.
+But that may have been enough to prevent the show from a premature conclusion.
 As Savage’s teacher Cory Matthews put it in the finale tonight,

 “Sometimes things happen earlier than they are supposed to.”